Looking for 4K Ultra HD TVs?Start shopping

 Samsung also makes a 4K media player, called the UHD Video Pack.
-If you own one of Samsung's 2014 4K Ultra HD TVs, this is a must-have accessory.
+If you own one of Samsung's 2014 4K Ultra HD TVs, this is a great accessory.
 It's a 1-terabyte hard drive that comes pre-loaded with several full-length movies and nature documentaries, all in full 4K resolution.
 Once you plug it into the TV's USB input, the player's menu appears on the TV screen, and you can navigate and make selections using the TV remote.

+YouTube has an eclectic and growing library of millions of 4K video clips.
+While you probably won't find your favorite movie or TV show, there is plenty of 4K eye candy, including some wonderful nature documentary footage.
 In the meantime, if you have a camera with at least 8-megapixel resolution, then you have a source for 4K photos.

 How will my current video sources look on a 4K TV?

-Don't worry if you don't have access to true 4K video sources right away.
+Don't worry if you don't have access to any 4K video sources right away.
 All 4K TVs include built-in 4K upconversion, also called "upscaling," which takes the video signals from your Blu-ray player, satellite or cable TV box, or game console, and makes them fill the 4-times greater pixel count of the 4K screen.
 Without upconversion, a 1080p Blu-ray signal would appear as a small rectangular image at the center of the screen, with black bars on all sides.
 While upconverted 4K isn't the same as true 4K, the processing enhances the appearance of non-4K video to more closely resemble 4K.

 Why aren't 4K TVs available in smaller screen sizes?